Cell and Gene Therapy

 The characteristics of CGTs are generally considered more complex than those of traditional modalities, such as small molecule pharmaceuticals and biopharmaceuticals.
 Table 1 below highlights some of these challenging aspects, that in turn will require more refined technical and medical writing input.

-Table 1: Product Attributes of CTs and GTs in Comparison to Small Molecule Pharmaceuticals and Biopharmaceuticals2
+Table 1: Product Attributes of Cell Therapy and Gene Therapy in Comparison to Small Molecule Pharmaceuticals and Biopharmaceuticals2

 Innovative Nonclinical Attributes of CGTs